reesberrett/startup/Notes.md

   a;
 };
 ```
-and would need a return statement to return anything
+and would need a return statement to return a